-Engineers, Six Sigma practitioners, and other researchers often work with "hard" data – discrete data that can be counted and legitimately expressed as ratios.
-But what of "soft" data, things like opinions, attitudes and, satisfaction?
+Teams often work with "hard" data – discrete data that can be counted and legitimately expressed as ratios.
+But what about "soft" data, like opinions, attitudes and satisfaction?

 Black Belts learning to apply the Six Sigma methodology to ordered category data should know that there are alternate methods for analyzing discrete ordered category data that are specifically useful when structuring voice of the client processes.

 Many times in software development and information technology, attribute data is what is available.
 Thus, it is valuable to look closely at the nature of attribute data and explore some tips for making the most of it.

 Taking samples of information can be an efficient way to draw conclusions when the cost of gathering all the data is impractical.
 Sound conclusions can often be drawn from a relatively small amount of data.

 Six Sigma project leaders should develop a sound data collection plan to gather reliable and statistically valid data in the DMAIC measurement phase.
 Incorporating these steps into a data collection plan will improve the likelihood that the data and measurements can be used to support the ensuing analysis.

 Understanding data and defining process paramaters (input) or product characteristics (output) is the beginning of data-based decision-making.